vickyw1112/sreddit/README.md

 **Profile**
-Logged in users can see their own profile information such as username, number of posts, number of upvotes across all posts, profile pic.
+Logged in users can see their own profile information such as username, number of posts, number of upvotes across all posts.
 Get this information from (`GET /user`)

 ## Level 3
 Level 3 focuses on more advanced features that will take time to implement and will